2Fort: Reception and legacy

 Alex Walker of Kotaku called 2Fort one of the best first-person shooter multiplayer maps of all time, calling it an "absolute classic", and citing its design which allows every class to "contribute in some meaningful way".
-Shacknews called the map memorable due to the numerous servers hosting unending 2Fort games, which "became TF2's greatest charm", allowing teams to socialize with each other, and giving people "a magical place to unwind and just relax", a casual place to practice with the team's classes rather than worrying about capturing the intelligence.
+Shacknews called the map memorable due to the numerous servers hosting unending 2Fort games, which "became TF2s greatest charm", allowing teams to socialize with each other, and giving people "a magical place to unwind and just relax", a casual place to practice with the team's classes rather than worrying about capturing the intelligence.

 PCGamesN called 2Fort a "fan favorite" map that "was awful if you wanted rounds that lasted under an hour", its design elements contributing to stalemates that made it a good place to socialize, and criticizing Overwatch for a lack of "low energy" social spaces by comparison.
 Nick Breckon of Shacknews agreed that the map's design resulted in "long, drawn-out stalemates", due to the location of the intelligence point beneath the enemy's spawn room.
 Robo Panda Z of Destructoid said that "nothing epitomizes the multiplayer experience for me more than this map", calling 2Fort a "capture the flag grind-fest" and an "eternal stalemate broken by the closest of teamwork", while praising the addition of a roof to the bridge in the Team Fortress 2 version.
 He stated that while "there are maps in TFC and TF2 I like considerably better than 2Fort [...] it is the absolute essence of a Capture the flag map, as well as a perfect example of how to improve on a design."

 Steve Hogarty of PC Zone commented on how familiar 2Fort was to players of Team Fortress Classic upon the release of Team Fortress 2, saying that "even if you'd already been told it was a remade version of the popular Team Fortress Classic map [...] its layout already exists as a semi-familiar strategy map in the back of your mind".
 He noted that "strategically, it remains almost completely unchanged", and that there was "an eerie sense of déjà vu" for "fans of the original game".